SwisscomTrustServices/AIS-Postman-Samples/docs/Q-&-A-all-topics-English.md

-# Questions & answers related to AIS, Postman Samples, RA, MobileID, Billing, etc.
+# Questions & Answers

+* The Q&As below are related to AIS, Postman Samples, RA Service, MobileID, Billing, and the POC process, etc.

 **1. Company X now wants to switch from AIS Preprod to AIS Prod because they have finished testing.
 Can you please tell me From a contractual point of view, which steps company X has to take and how it works in general, what has to be signed, etc.?**